atlarge-research/opendc/odcsim/README.md

 </h1>

 ## Introduction
-**odcsim** is a framework for discrete event simulation in Kotlin and Java, used by the [OpenDC](https://opendc.org) project.
+**odcsim** is a framework for discrete event simulation in Kotlin, used by the [OpenDC](https://opendc.org) project.
 Simulations are defined in terms of a hierarchical grouping of actors and the interactions between these actors
 ([Actor model](https://en.wikipedia.org/wiki/Actor_model)), using
-an API very similar to [Akka Typed](https://doc.akka.io/docs/akka/current/typed/index.html).
+an API similar to [Akka](https://doc.akka.io/docs/akka/current/index.html).

 ## Documentation
 Check out the [Getting Started](#getting-started) section for a quick